-The use of the root account is discouraged and the sudo program should be used to access root privileges from your own account instead.

-- You can do a "buildworld" to move between major and minor releases (FreeBSD). - You can use apt and/or yum to move between many major and minor Linux releases.
+- The use of the root account is discouraged.
+The sudo program is used instead. - You can do a "buildworld" to move between major and minor releases (FreeBSD). - You can use apt and/or yum to move between many major and minor Linux releases. - Ubuntu does do-release-upgrade to move to a new version.